CLI Reference¶

 Workflow examples¶

-Author → validate → preview¶
+Author → check → preview¶

 # 1. Edit a face

-vim faces/sales.yml
+vim faces/sales.yaml

 # 2. Fast structural validation (no DB hit)